Algosoo (1974 ship): History

-Algosoo was constructed by Collingwood Shipyards in Collingwood, Ontario, for the Algoma Central Railway's Marine Division.
+Algosoo was constructed by Collingwood Shipbuilding in Collingwood, Ontario, for the Algoma Central Railway's Marine Division.
 The vessel's keel being laid down in August 1973 with the yard number 206 and launched on 24 July 1974.
 Algosoo was completed on 4 December later that year, sponsored by Mrs. John Rhodes, the wife of John Rhodes, the Ontario provincial Minister of Transportation and Communication, the last traditionally-constructed laker built on the Great Lakes.
 The name of the vessel is a combination of the beginning of the owner's name "Algo" and the nickname "soo", of the city of the company's headquarters, Sault Ste.
 Marie, Ontario.
 Algosoo was registered in Sault Ste.
 Marie and entered service in 1974.
 The vessel's call sign was VGJD and IMO number 7343619.

 Algosoo was used to transport bulk cargoes between ports on the Great Lakes.
 Cargoes consisted of coal/coke, aggregates, slag, iron ore/oxides, salt, fertilizers, grain products, gypsum, quartzite, and sand.
 The freighter set several load records on the Great Lakes, including those for wheat and salt.
 On 28 December 1976, Algosoo went aground in Lake St. Clair, which according the United States Coast Guard, was probably caused by ice on the lake.
 On 7 March 1986, while in winter lay up at Port Colborne, Ontario, there was a serious fire on Algosoo.
 The fire began near the conveyor belt, which soon spread to the stern.
 Firefighters lost control of the fire due to an inadequate water supply and a lengthy distance to the fire hydrant.
 The fire caused $16 million in damages to the ship.
-The laker was taken to the Port Weller Drydock at St. Catharines, Ontario for repairs.
-On 12 December, while undergoing inspection at Port Weller the vessel grounded in the drydock.
+The laker was taken to the Port Weller Dry Docks at St. Catharines, Ontario for repairs.